Frank Clarke (American football): Dallas Cowboys

 Clarke was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft.
-His coaches at Colorado and Cleveland criticized his blocking, but the Cowboys were still intrigued by the 6-1, 215-pound player.
+His coaches at Colorado and Cleveland criticized his blocking, but the Cowboys were still intrigued by the 6 ft 1 in (1.85 m), 215-pound (98 kg) player.
 Instead of picking at his deficiencies, Tom Landry chose to accentuate his strengths.
 The coach appreciated his speed, soft hands and his ability to run precise routes, so he was converted into a split end.
 Mostly a backup behind Billy Howton and Fred Dugan, he appeared in 8 games (3 starts), registering 9 receptions, 290 yards, 3 touchdowns and a 32.2-yard average.

 He moved into the starting role in 1961, tallying 41 receptions, 919 yards, 22.4-yard average (led the league), 9 touchdowns and scored 54 points (led the team).
 Additionally, he began a streak of seven consecutive games with at least a touchdown reception, which still stands as a Cowboys record shared with Bob Hayes (1965–1966), Terrell Owens (2007), and Dez Bryant (2012).

 He turned out to be the Cowboys' first bona fide long-ball threat—before "Bullet" Bob Hayes joined him.
 Hayes even credits Clarke for teaching him the proper way to catch "the bomb"—the long pass.
-He is also credited as the first African American star athlete, on a Cowboys that played in a then racially divided Dallas.
+He is also credited as the first African American star athlete, on a Cowboys team that played in a then racially divided Dallas.

-In 1962, His opening day performance against the Washington Redskins was one for the ages.
+In 1962, his opening day performance against the Washington Redskins was one for the ages.
 His 10 receptions for 241 yards, remains the best opening day performance in terms of most yards receiving, of any wide receiver in the history of the NFL.
+It was the team record for receiving yards in a game until broken by Bob Hayes in 1966, and is still third best (as of 2025).

-On September 23, Clarke was part of an infamous play where, for the first time in an NFL game, points were awarded for a penalty.
+On September 23, 1962, Clarke was part of an infamous play where, for the first time in an NFL game, points were awarded for a penalty.
 The Cowboys were holding in the end zone on a 99-yard touchdown pass from Eddie LeBaron to Clarke, and the Pittsburgh Steelers were awarded a safety, helping them win the game 30–28.
-He was close to breaking the NFL season touchdown receiving record until missing the last 2 games with an injury.

-That year would be his best, becoming the first player in team history to gain more than 1,000 yards in a season (ground or air) and recording 47 passes for career high numbers in yards (1043) and touchdowns (14).
-In addition to leading the NFL with 14 touchdowns and a 22.2-yard average per reception.
+He was close to breaking the NFL season touchdown receiving record until missing the last 2 games with an injury, only playing in 12 games rather than the full 14.
+That year would be his best (though he was selected All-Pro for the only time two years later), becoming the first player in team history to gain more than 1,000 yards in a season (ground or air) and recording 47 passes for career high numbers in yards (1043) and touchdowns (14).
+In addition, he led the NFL with 14 touchdowns and a 22.2-yard average per reception.